iFixit/alertinator/docs/user_guide.rst

 definitions for contact methods Bob doesn't want without causing an error in Alertinator.

-Under the hood, these alert methods are directly mapped to method calls on the :class:`Alertinator` object.
+Each key in these arrays should be the name of a method in the :class:`Alertinator` object.
+Under the hood, we loop through the keys and call the same-named method, passing the first tuple element and the alert-generated message as parameters.
 This allows easy extension for additional contact methods.
 For instance, at iFixit we have a contact that looks something like this::